AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: AudioMoG

-\textbf{Motivation.} As discussed above, previous guidance methods, CFG and AG, guide the sampling process with diverse principles, both showing advantages over unguided generation.
-CFG enhances consistency with conditional information, and AG removes dispersion by mitigating errors.
-The effectiveness of CFG has been extensively validated in audio generation across various data representations~\citep{liu2023audioldm,evans2025stable}, conditional modalities such as text~\citep{deepanway2023text,huang2023make2}, video~\citep{luo2023diff,xu2024vtaldm}, and network architectures~\citep{liu2023audioldm,evans2025stable,li2024quality,hung2024tangoflux}.
+As discussed above, previous guidance methods, CFG and AG, guide the sampling process from distinct perspectives.
+CFG enhances consistency with conditional information, while AG removes dispersion by mitigating errors.
+The effectiveness of CFG has been extensively validated in audio generation across various data types~\cite{liu2023audioldm,evans2025stable}, conditional modalities such as text~\cite{deepanway2023text,huang2023make2} and video~\cite{luo2023diff,xu2024vtaldm}, and network architectures~\cite{liu2023audioldm,evans2025stable,li2024quality,hung2024tangoflux}.
 However, CFG can still yield suboptimal results due to its overemphasis on condition information.
-Particularly, it may miss relevant sound events or fail to accurately generate uncommon audio events.
-Recent work ETTA~\citep{lee2024etta} has explored AG on T2A generation, showing increased generation diversity but observing strong sensitivity to the choice of weak model.
-Given that either CFG or AG has shown quality improvement for audio generation, while both consider a single guiding principle, we explore a mixture-of-guidance framework, aiming at composing guidance methods to fulfill stronger results by exploiting their complementary advantages,~\textit{e.g.}, cumulative benefits, even without sacrificing sampling efficiency.
+Recent work ETTA~\cite{lee2024etta} explores AG on T2A generation but empirically observes limited synthesis quality and strong sensitivity to the choice of weak model.
+This suggests that the limitations of CFG remain unresolved in T2A tasks.